Arsenic is chemically defined as a semi-metal, i.e. an element that has intermediate characteristics between those typical of metals and non-metals.

 Arsenic is known to be extremely harmful to human health.
 In particular, it is able to attack and damage DNA strands and acts as an inhibitor for many enzymes that perform important biological functions.

 It is also known to be harmful to the nervous and the gastrointestinal systems; in massive doses it is lethal.
+Some arsenic compounds are known to be carcinogens.

 Legislation